 B-17G Flying Fortress - Boeing B-29A Superfortress

-The museum created a buzz in the community in the last two years by completing its new Education Hangar in these tough economic times and becoming accredited by the American Alliance of Museums (AAM) an honor achieved by only 11 air and space museums in the USA.
+The museum created a buzz in the community in the last several years by completing its new Education Hangar in tough economic times and becoming accredited by the American Alliance of Museums (AAM) an honor achieved by only 11 air and space museums in the USA.

 The museum is run by a small but mighty staff of 9 employees.
 They know how to make a dollar STRETCH!
 However, we need more dollars to STRETCH!
 With the growth of the museum in the last five years our school visits have increased as well as tours for senior citizens and physically challenged individuals.
 More funding is also needed to provide additional state of the art exhibits for ongoing educational programs and to upgrade our aging facility infrastructure.

 You may wonder how we get our money for operations?
 A combination of admission fees (we are trying to keep our fees affordable at $10 for adults, $5 youth), store sales, grants, special events, and sponsorships cover approximately 75% of our budget.
 We rely on the kindness of our friends, neighbors and strangers to make up the rest.